w3f/Grants-Program/applications/Syncra.md

 #### Risks

-There are several known risk that we are aware of, and will try our best to find solutions to prevent those scenarios from happening.
+There are several known risks that we are aware of, and will try our best to find solutions to prevent those scenarios from happening.
 Nevertheless, it is worth noticing those potential fields, which could have been improved for better safety.

 * Storing Account Private Keys for Off-Chain Automation Relayer - since for sending transactions to the Smart Contracts, we need an actual on-chain Address, the seeds for that account, has to be stored somewhere on the Cloud.
 In this way, no human interaction is needed to create a signature.
-In our solution, we have no other option then just store those keys on one of the Cloud services.
+In our solution, we have no other option than just store those keys on one of the Cloud services.
 In such scenarios, there is always a risk of a data breach, that could compromise the access to the account, with the access to the funds stored for covering gas fees on it.

 * Smart Contracts Security Hole - we expect our Smart Contracts to be initially audited by [Kudelski Security](https://kudelskisecurity.com/) as a part of AlephZero grant.
 However, there is still a risk that something will not be caught during the audit, and we will also extend those Smart Contracts during this Project as for the purpose of creating OpenZeppelins like standards.
 During the development, some additional security issues may occur.